faisgit/interactive-rating-component-main-frontend-project/README.md

 ### What I learned

-From this project I learn usestate hook and react router dom and tailwind css
+From this project, I learned to use state hook and react-router-dom, and tailwind CSS